-\ The choir teacher will determine if attendance and participation requirements have been met to be eligible for the PE credit.
+^{} The choir teacher will determine if attendance and participation requirements have been met to be eligible for the PE credit.

-All students are required to take PE their freshmen year for .50 credit of PE and an additional two PE courses (.50 credit each) during their remaining three years of high school.
-The options for music students provides a maximum of earning .50 credit towards the PE requirement.
+All students must take PE in their freshmen year for .50 credits of PE and an additional two PE courses (.50 credit each) during their remaining three years of high school.
+The options for music students provide a maximum of earning .50 credit towards the PE requirement.
 The remaining two .5 credits would have to come from two PE courses in the gym for a total of 1.50 credits of PE.

-Counselors may add the .5 of PE credit after a second year of Marching Band or Swing Choir is complete.
+Counselors may add .5 PE credits after completing a second year of Marching Band or Swing Choir.